-Among the other models that were presented last week during SIHH 2010 trade show by A. Lange & Sohne, there was also a small group of limited edition watches that stood out from the brand’s exposition with their intricately decorated movements, finely guilloched dials, and, of course, amber-colored gold cases that were not only extremely discreet with their somehow subdued, deliciously warm inner glow, but also a lot harder to scratch compared to more common alloys.
+Among the other models that were presented last week during the SIHH 2010 trade show by A. Lange & Sohne, there was also a small group of limited edition watches that stood out from the brand’s exposition with their intricately decorated movements, finely guilloched dials, and, of course, amber-colored gold cases that were not only extremely discreet with their somehow subdued, deliciously warm inner glow but also a lot harder to scratch compared to more common alloys.
 Yes, this is still gold and it is still softer than even bronze, but it is still nice to know that the expensive timekeepers won’t collect fine scratches as readily as watches crafted from a lot softer rose gold.

 Among the products that were offered in “honey gold” was the gorgeous A. Lange & Sohne Lange 1 Tourbillon with stop seconds, a unique A. Lange & Sohne Tourbograph Pour le Merite and a more simple when it comes to the mechanical part A. Lange & Sohne 1815 Moonphase model, which is reviewed here.